-The Finalists For The 2018 National Book Awards
+'Florida,' 'Heartland' Among National Book Awards Finalists

 Chilean writer Isabel Allende will be recognized at the awards dinner in New York with the National Book Foundation's Medal for Distinguished Contribution to American Letters.

-Doron Weber, best known for his "family memoir," Immortal Bird, will receive the Foundation's Literarian Award for Outstanding Contribution to the American Literary Community.
+Doron Weber, best known for his "family memoir," Immortal Bird, will receive the foundation's Literarian Award for Outstanding Service to the American Literary Community.

 On Nov.
 13, every finalist will read from the pages of his or her book at The New School in New York City.
 The winners will be announced the next day.